spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

 and install everything with one handy script!

     $ ./install_fleet_messaging <wifi-iface> <ipaddr>

-run the following to see if you have correctly installed batman and the wifi adapter drivers

-    $ sudo batctl if
-    [interface] active // what you should get

 Now you need to alter your network config, for this open the interfaces file: